Nicknames for Connecticut | The Constitution State

 Connecticut has various nicknames, with many related to its role in American history

 Connecticut is a state filled with rich history and deep cultural roots.
-It is a relatively small state at just over 5,000 square miles and is located right along the Atlantic Ocean.
+It is a relatively small state, just over 5,000 square miles in size, and it is located right along the Atlantic Ocean.
+Given Connecticut's historical significance, it has earned several nicknames over the years.

-An empty road leading to an entrance archway with two spires near trees
+An empty road going through a sandstone archway with two spires near trees

 Many important landmarks in Connecticut are made out of its own brownstone